 Digital neutron imaging is still in its infancy, but offers many benefits over film imaging.
 Among other things, digital imaging does not require a darkroom and chemical treatment to develop the image, nor does it require intimate contact between the conversion layer and film.

 One downside to digital imaging is that unlike film, there are no universal quality standards set in place for digital neutron imaging.
 Most organizations which perform digital neutron imaging set their own internal standards.
-Phoenix is working closely with ASTM International, a materials testing organization that sets globally-adopted quality standards for materials, products, systems, and services, to codify rigorous universal standards for digital neutron imaging to ensure that all facilities which utilize digital neutron imaging produce the same detailed, high-quality results.
+Phoenix is working closely with ASTM International, a materials testing organization that sets globally-adopted quality standards for materials, products, systems, and services, to codify rigorous universal standards for digital neutron imaging to ensure that all facilities which utilize such produce the same detailed, high-quality results and spatial resolution.

 Standards and Qualifications